sjc5/palindrome/README.md

 `sudo npm install activefog-palindrome`

 ## usage
-In your JavaScript file, add the method as follows:
+Add the package at the top of your JavaScript file as follows:

 `let Phrase = require("activefog-palindrome");`

-The method Phrase takes a string and creates an object, with the string input saved as "content" in the object.
+Phrase is a constructor method that takes a string and creates an object with the string stored in `this.content` and a palindrome-checking method saved in `this.palindrome`.

-You can accomplish this as follows:
+In practice, you can do this as follows:
 `let phrase = new Phrase("some string");`

-Now, you the object is saved in the `phrase` variable, and the string is saved in `phrase.content`.
+Now, you can check whether the string is a palindrome by calling `phrase.palindrome()`, which will return false if the string is not a palindrome and true if the string is a palindrome.